Bedford–Stuyvesant, Brooklyn: 17th and 18th centuries

 In the second half of the 17th century, the lands which constitute the present neighborhood belonged to three Dutch settlers: Dirck Janse Hooghland, who operated a ferryboat on the East River, and farmers Jan Hansen, and Leffert Pietersen van Haughwout.
 In pre-revolutionary Kings County, Bedford was the first major settlement east of the Village of Brooklyn, on the ferry road to the town of Jamaica and eastern Long Island.
 Stuyvesant Heights, however, was farmland; the area became a community after the American Revolutionary War.

 For most of its early history, Stuyvesant Heights was part of the outlying farm area of the small hamlet of Bedford, settled by the Dutch during the 17th century within the incorporated town of Breuckelen.
 The hamlet had its beginnings when a group of Breuckelen residents decided to improve their farm properties behind the Wallabout section, which gradually developed into an important produce center and market.
 The petition to form a new hamlet was approved by Governor Stuyvesant in 1663.
 Its leading signer was Thomas Lambertsen, a carpenter from Holland.

-A year later, the English capture of New Netherland signaled the end of Dutch rule.
+In 1664, the English capture of New Netherland signaled the end of Dutch rule.
 In Governor Nicolls' Charter of 1667 and in the Charter of 1686, Bedford is mentioned as a settlement within the Town of Brueckelen.
 Bedford hamlet had an inn as early as 1668, and, in 1670, the people of Breuckelen purchased from the Canarsie Indians an additional area for common lands in the surrounding region.

 Bedford Corners, approximately located where the present Bedford Avenue meets Fulton Street, and only three blocks west of the present Historic District, was the intersection of several well traveled roads.
 The Brooklyn and Jamaica Turnpike, constructed by a corporation founded in 1809 and one of the oldest roads in Kings County, ran parallel to the present Fulton Street, from the East River ferry to the village of Brooklyn, thence to the hamlet of Bedford and on toward Jamaica via Bed–Stuy.
 Farmers from New Lots and Flatbush used this road on their way to Manhattan.

 Within the Stuyvesant Heights Historic District, the Turnpike ran along the approximate line of Decatur Street.
 Cripplebush Road to Newtown and the Clove Road to Flatbush also met at Bedford Corners.
 Hunterfly Road, which joined the Turnpike about a mile to the east of Clove Road, also served as a route for farmers and fishermen of the Canarsie and New Lots areas.

 At the time of the Revolution, Leffert's son Jakop was a leading citizen of Bedford and the town clerk of Brooklyn.
 His neighbor, Lambert Suydam, was captain of the Kings County cavalry in 1776.
 An important part of the Battle of Long Island took place in and near the Historic District.
 In 1784, the people of the Town of Brooklyn held their first town meeting since 1776.